Mohammad-SU/Rich-React-Notes/README.md

 ### Future update ideas:
 - Search function
-- "Reset note examples/data" button (i.e. clear Local Storage data)
+- "Reset notes" button (i.e. clear Local Storage data)
 - Make all other note option buttons functional (and add confirmation modal when delete is clicked)
 - Ability to create and sort notes into folders
 - Dark mode